spectreitcom/link-shortener/README.md

 - **Database Optimization**: Indexed queries and efficient schemas
 - **Frontend Optimization**: Next.js optimizations and code splitting

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the UNLICENSED license.

-## 🆘 Support

-For support, please create an issue in the repository or contact the development team.

 ---